–

 Prepare to be invigorated and engaged by conversations, debates and discussions featuring some of the world’s finest writers and thinkers.
 Audiences can also participate in live Q&A sessions at many events, sending questions straight to the Sydney stage.

-Join us for Live & Local 2026, streamed live by Sydney Writers’ Festival and delivered locally to the The Empire.
+Join us for Live & Local 2026, streamed live by Sydney Writers’ Festival and delivered locally to The Empire.

 Thursday 21 May - 10:00am